-We are in the midst of a global pandemic and it’s causing tremendous disruption and stress.
-While this post was not written under these circumstances, and it has a “regular life” tone, I’d like to say that now is the time we need to pay as much attention if not MORE to taking care of ourselves and others with calm, with high quality nurturing, good boundaries and creativity and innovation.
+The ongoing global pandemic continues to create tremendous disruption and stress for therapists and clients alike.
+While this post was written pre-pandemic and has a “regular life” tone, we need to pay as much – if not more – attention to taking care of ourselves and others with high quality nurturing, good boundaries, creativity and innovation.

 WISHING YOU WELL-BEING AND CALM

 You may love your work, but find your job simply cannot be done.

 Not if you were to truly accomplish all that was expected of you and all that you expected of yourself.
 We live in a culture that values productivity and perfection, and we are becoming increasingly focused on work over play.
 If you pick up just about any business book or article about productivity, you will discover that rest and wellbeing are actually really important to productivity, yet this is not reflected in the work habits of most of us.